Who has the right to decide upon the burial of a family member?

 Answer

-In Westlaw's and Lexis' annotated codes, Notes of Decisions summarizes cases applying this law and the earlier common law "right of sepulcher."
-Both services carry New York Jurisprudence 2d "Cemeteries and Dead Bodies."
+In Westlaw's and Lexis's annotated codes, Notes of Decisions summarizes cases applying this law and the earlier common-law "right of sepulcher".
+Both platforms carry New York Jurisprudence 2d "Cemeteries and Dead Bodies."

 • Answered By Librarian 5